 The gateway will forward to the server every single LoRaWAN payload it receives.
 That includes neighboring LoRaWAN node's payloads as well.
 It might not be ideal to forward everything, as, for example, it can increase the data amount used (and directly impact ISP plan cost).

-The NetID menu allows you to specify a list of NetIDs that the gateway will forward.
+The NetID menu allows you to specify a balcklisted or a whitelisted range of NetIDs that the gateway should forward (if it is "whitelisted") or should block (if it is "blacklisted").
 After adding the list, make sure to apply it to the server settings.

 NetIDs define the ranges of Device Addresses (DevAddr) that were assigned to different operators/servers by the LoRaWAN Alliance.
 A list with most ranges can be found in the TTN guide.